coin-unknown/async-genetic/README.md

 | Select.Sequential | Select phenotype from population by linear function |

-# Iland Model Manipulations
+# Island Model Manipulations

 ### Migration method
-> Should be used for selection Phenotype and move to another iland (migrate)
+> Should be used for selection Phenotype and move to another island (migrate)

 | Type | Description |
 | ------------- | ------------- |